top of page

 You’ll know when it’s time.
 There will be signs.
 If you are consistently making more money and replacing your current 9-5 income, AND consistently booking sessions months in advance, AND you’ve saved up enough money as your buffer, AND if you feel like your 9 to 5 has made you feel more limited than supported: then you may be ready to quit.

-When it's time to quit, you’ll be confident of that.
+When it's time to quit, you’ll be confident about it.

 Send your notice respectfully, give your best effort until the very end, and start your new chapter like a winner.